joshua-laughner/PECANS/docs/source/config_user_guide.rst

      3. inline dictionaries (note that TOML calls dictionaries "tables") use the syntax ``{ key1 = value1, key2 = value2, ...}``,
         whereas before we used ``key1: value1, key2: value2, ...``.

    This only covers the difference in INI-style syntax vs. TOML-style syntax.
-For details about new or changed options, see TODO: cross link to config migration guide.
+There were also significant changes to how the :ref:`initial conditions <initial_cond_doc>` and :ref:`emissions <emission_doc>` are specified, so read those sections of the documentation carefully if you have old configuration files you need to update.

 Output
 ------